Candy and Chips:

 I do try to ignore my intense cravings for unhealthy foods for as long as possible.
 I’ve found that if I satisfy one, I usually get another one right away.
 Eventually, they will subside.

 Some people say supplements are a must and some say they aren’t.
 I once worked with a man who was a former professional wrestler.
 When I worked with him, he was in his late 50’s and was in fantastic shape.
-He didn’t seem to complain about being tired or have as many aches and pains as his co-workers did.
-He took supplements throughout the day, which made me a believer in taking them.
-I take one multivitamin a day with one meal or snack.
-With a different meal or snack, I take one dose of fish oil with vitamin D3, and two chewable calcium carbonate antacid tablets for the calcium to avoid getting osteoporosis.
-If I take them together, or if I take more than this, my stomach gets upset.
-I notice that I have more cravings on the days I forget to take my vitamins.
-I also notice that I feel stiff when I do not take any fish oil.
-I have never had a health insurance policy that covers the cost of supplements.
+He didn’t seem to complain about being tired or have as many aches and pains as our co-workers did.
+He took various supplements throughout the day.
 Check with your doctor to see if you should or shouldn’t be taking supplements.

 Emotional eating is one of the reasons I was diagnosed with diabetes.
-In addition to celebrating with food, I’ve spent most of my life grabbing something sweet whenever I’ve felt: annoyed, disrespected, stressed, worried, verbally and mentally abused, lonely, bored, overwhelmed, betrayed/unfairly treated, insecure/self-conscious, ignored, belittled, stupid/dumb, victimized, unimportant, inadequate, misunderstood, mentally and physically exhausted, isolated, angry, sad/depressed, grief-stricken, frustrated, envious, nervous, worthless, anxious, trapped, irritated, resentful, judged, offended, rejected, etc… But the fact of the matter is alcoholics can’t drink alcohol, drug addicts can’t do illegal drugs, and diabetics can’t have sugary food binges.
+In addition to celebrating with food, I’ve spent most of my life grabbing something sweet whenever I’ve felt: annoyed, disrespected, worried, verbally and mentally abused, lonely, bored, overwhelmed, betrayed/unfairly treated, insecure/self-conscious, ignored, belittled, stupid/dumb, victimized, unimportant, inadequate, misunderstood, mentally and physically exhausted, isolated, angry, sad/depressed, grief-stricken, frustrated, envious, nervous, worthless, anxious, trapped, irritated, resentful, judged, offended, rejected, etc… The fact of the matter is alcoholics can’t drink alcohol, drug addicts can’t do illegal drugs, and diabetics can’t have sugary food binges.
 Many people argue that you don’t have to drink alcohol or take illegal drugs to survive, but you do have to eat making the urge harder to resist.
 That’s true.
-But when you’re pre-diabetic or diabetic, you can no longer use food as a coping mechanism to comfort yourself during a personal crisis.
+But when you’re prediabetic or diabetic, you can no longer use food as a coping mechanism to comfort yourself during a personal crisis.
 What you can do is remember that no matter what an inconsiderate person says or does to you that is hurtful, you are still awesome.
 Not being able to eat all your favorite foods sucks, but having diabetes sucks more.
+When I feel tempted to eat foods I shouldn’t, I picture myself blind with all four limbs amputated wishing I didn’t have to depend on someone to spoon feed me and change my diaper for the rest of my life.